OleksandrBlack/HushOnTor/README.md

 sudo sed -i 's/#ControlPort 9051/ControlPort 9051/g' /etc/tor/torrc
 sudo sed -i 's/#CookieAuthentication 1/CookieAuthentication 1/g' /etc/tor/torrc
 sudo su -c "echo 'CookieAuthFileGroupReadable 1' >> /etc/tor/torrc"
-sudo su -c "echo 'LongLivedPorts 9033' >> /etc/tor/torrc"
+sudo su -c "echo 'LongLivedPorts 21,22,706,1863,5050,5190,5222,5223,6523,6667,6697,8300,8888' >> /etc/tor/torrc"
 ```
 Now restart the Tor service.
 ```
 sudo systemctl restart tor.service
 ```

-#### Setting up zend to be reachable by other Tor nodes
+#### Setting up hushd to be reachable by other Tor nodes

 If you've configured Tor as previously described there is nothing more you need to do.
-When you start zend without any command line options e.g. `./zend` it will automatically create a HiddenService and be reachable via the Tor network and clearnet.
-The node should have created a file `~/.zen/onion_private_key`, this file stores the private key of your HiddenService address.
+When you start hushd without any command line options e.g. `./hushd` it will automatically create a HiddenService and be reachable via the Tor network and clearnet.
+The node should have created a file `~/.hush/onion_private_key`, this file stores the private key of your HiddenService address.

-When you use `./zen-cli getnetworkinfo` you should see that your node is reachable as a HiddenService like so:
+When you use `./hush-cli getnetworkinfo` you should see that your node is reachable as a HiddenService like so:
 ```
 [...]
     {